listenToRipley/ReactNative/Notes/README.md

 #### Interactions

-If you want to select items, that are not buttons, you have to provide specific components that will allow this, such as Pressable.
+If you want to select items, that are not buttons, you have to provide specific components that will allow this, such as Pressable or Touchable.

+Touchable has mostly been replaced with Pressable.

+You will still pass a method within the Component like onClick, but this one is onPress.
+The function you pass will provide the associated functionality.

 ### Styling Components